tompaana/my-2-bits/SlidingPanelSample/README.md

 As said, this trick is only needed in Silverlight as the performance is superb in Universal apps, when animating the layout regardless of its complexity.
-Fortunately so, because rendering a layout to a bitmap is not straightforward in Universal apps at all.
+<strike>Fortunately so, because rendering a layout to a bitmap is not straightforward
+in Universal apps at all.</strike> Rendering a layout to a bitmap in Universal apps is easily accomplished using [RenderTargetBitmap class](https://msdn.microsoft.com/en-us/library/windows/apps/windows.ui.xaml.media.imaging.rendertargetbitmap).

 This sample provides a version of the panel for both Universal apps and Silverlight.
 Even with the optimization trick in Silverlight, the performance is